 Find Course Reserves:

-Books and models circulate for 3 hours.
+Books and models circulate for 4 hours.
 Occasionally books are available for overnight loan.
 They may be picked up from 4pm and must be returned by 9am the next morning.
-If the item is collected on a Friday then then the due date is Monday at 9am.
-Laptops and IT equipment circulate for 4 hours.
+If the item is collected on a Friday after 4pm or during the weekend, then the due date is Monday at 9am.
+Laptops and IT equipment also circulate for 4 hours.

 If a Reserve or IT item is returned more than one hour late then a block will go into effect.